piccolo2d/piccolo2d.github.io/README.txt

 Jumpstart how to edit the website:

-1) checkout the site stage from https://piccolo2d.googlecode.com/svn/site (beware, lots of stuff!)
+1) fork + clone the site https://github.com/piccolo2d/piccolo2d.github.io/
+   (beware, lots of stuff!)

 2) edit whatever you want to fix,